Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/Playbooks/CiscoUmbrella-BlockDomain/readme.md

 ### Prerequisites

-1. Cisco Umbrella Enforcement Connector needs to be deployed prior to the deployment of this playbook under the same subscription.
+1. Prior to the deployment of this playbook, Cisco Umbrella Enforcement Connector needs to be deployed under the same subscription.
 2. Obtain Cisco Umbrella API credentials.
 Refer to Cisco Umbrella Enforcement Custom Connector documentation.

 ### Deployment instructions

-1. Deploy the playbook by clicking on "Deploy to Azure" button.
-This will take you to deplyoing an ARM Template wizard.
+1. To deploy the Playbook, click the Deploy to Azure button.
+This will launch the ARM Template deployment wizard.
 2. Fill in the required paramteres:
     * Playbook Name: Enter the playbook name here